cabforum/smime/SBR.md

 ## 3.2 Initial identity validation

-The CA SHALL authenticate the identity attributes of the Subject and their control over the email addresses to be included in the S/MIME Certificate according to the requirements of the following sections:
+The CA SHALL authenticate the identity attributes of the Subject and their control over the Mailbox Addresses to be included in the S/MIME Certificate according to the requirements of the following sections:

 | Type    | Mailbox Control | Organization Identity | Individual Identity |
 |---------|----------|----------|----------|